 I have the Capital One® Venture® Rewards Credit Card.
 I’ve used the Capital One miles I’ve earned to dramatically reduce my expenses during fun vacations, like trips to the Caribbean and Dubai.
-The card collects some of the most useful credit card rewards ever.
+The card collects some of the most useful rewards ever,

-When you’re deciding whether you should open a travel credit card, oftentimes the answer is…it depends.
+When you’re deciding whether you should open any of the best credit cards for travel, oftentimes the answer is…it depends.
 It depends on your travel style, it depends on your travel goals, it depends on your home airport.
 The Capital One Venture is perhaps the least “it depends” card out there.
 If you want to travel, this card will guarantee you’ll save hundreds of dollars.

 Is the Capital One Venture worth it?